jsmarrero08-ctrl/php-mysql-record-system/README.md

 # PHP & MySQL Record Management System

-A web-based CRUD application demonstrating database connectivity, structured record management, and backend data handling using PHP and MySQL.
+This project is a simple web application built to manage records using PHP and MySQL.

 ---

-## Project Overview

-This project showcases the development of a simple record management system built with PHP and MySQL.
-The application connects a PHP frontend to a relational database and performs Create, Read, Update, and Delete (CRUD) operations.
+## About this project

+I built this application to store and manage data through a web interface.
+It connects to a MySQL database and allows basic operations like adding, editing, and deleting records.

-The goal was to demonstrate backend database integration and structured data manipulation within a web environment.
+The goal was to practice working with a database and understand how data is handled in a web application.

 ---

-## Application Features
+## Features

-- Create new records
+- Add new records
-- View records in a structured table
+- View records in a table
-- Update and modify existing entries
+- Edit existing records
-- Delete records securely
+- Delete records
-- Basic navigation through a main interface
+- Simple navigation through the app

 ---

-## Key Skills Demonstrated

-- Backend development with PHP
+## What I worked on

-- MySQL database connectivity
+- Connected PHP with a MySQL database
-- CRUD operations implementation
+- Built CRUD functionality (Create, Read, Update, Delete)
-- Structured record management
-- Basic frontend integration (HTML/CSS)
-- Database configuration and environment setup
+- Managed data using SQL queries
+- Worked with basic frontend using HTML and CSS

 ---

-## Tech Stack
+## Tools used

 - PHP
 - MySQL (phpMyAdmin)
 - HTML / CSS
-- XAMPP (local development environment)
+- XAMPP

 ---

 ## Setup (Local Environment)

-1. Place the project folder inside your local server directory (e.g., `htdocs` in XAMPP).
+1. Place the project folder inside your server directory (for example, `htdocs` if you're using XAMPP).
-2. Import the provided SQL schema into phpMyAdmin.
+2. Import the SQL file into phpMyAdmin.
 3. Copy `Web_Config.example.php` and rename it to `Web_Config.php`.
-4. Insert your local database credentials.
+4. Add your database credentials inside that file.
-5. Open the application in your browser.
+5. Open the project in your browser.

 ---

 ## Security Note

-`Web_Config.php` is intentionally excluded from version control to prevent exposure of database credentials.
+The `Web_Config.php` file is not included in the repository to avoid exposing database credentials.

----

-## Business Relevance

-This project demonstrates practical understanding of relational database interaction, structured data manipulation, and backend system functionality.
-It reflects foundational knowledge applicable to data-driven applications and operational database systems.